The Downsides of Long-term Travel: 9 realities to prepare yourself for

 You may also want to have a gander of these posts before your trip:

 Travel burn-out is a real thing, and it needs to be taken seriously as it can have an effect on all parts of your life abroad.
 You lose all zest for life, the thought of packing up your rucksack yet again starts to feel depressing instead of exciting, and you are more susceptible to illnesses as your body feels so run down.
 In extreme cases, it can have you wanting to get the next flight home and never travel again.
 We almost cut our 3 months in Brazil short when we started getting bogged down by the burn-out just 1 month in.
-Thankfully we persevered as it was an incredible leg of our travels!
+Thankfully we persevered as it ended up being an incredible leg of our travels!

 If you’re going away for 6 months or more, I would strongly suggest taking things as slowly as possible, avoiding the temptation to cram as much as possible in by moving every 2-3 days.
 Consider a week or two stay every now and then when you come across a place you really like.
 Don’t try to frantically tick off everything there is to do in a city; only focus on the things that actually interest you.
 Curb your drinking for a while and try to get as much good food and sleep as possible.